tdwg/vocab/documentation-specification.md

 **Type** (required) - Values include "Class", "Property", and "Concept".

-The term list may contain other properties of the term that are deemed to be useful, including informative comments or notes that provide examples or clarification, but which do not form part of the normative definition of the term.
-[Here I'm explicitly saying that part of the metadata, e.g. comments are NOT normative with respect to the terms.
-Is that a good thing?
-Or should we specify that the vocabulary writers must indicate what metadata properties they consider normative?]
+The term list may contain other properties of the term that are deemed to be useful, including informative comments or notes that provide examples or clarification.

 **3.3.3.2 Term list distributions**